sharpie7/pico-pattern/README.md

 The main target of pico-pattern is to generate video with TTL-compatible R,G,B and Composite Sync at 50Hz as used by the BBC Micro.

+** Currently this version is experimental and untested on a real Cub Monitor! **

 Pico-pattern offers a range of typical video test patterns including:

 - Colour Bars